viniciusokada/viniciusokada/README.md

 I'm looking for a real chance to work in a team that wants to change people's way of using and interacting with applications and websites.
 I want to make things easier and efficient for the user and the company, **converting happy users into very possible clients**.

 ### Technologies & Competences
-- Front-end Development with HTML, CSS, JavaScript, React, Angular and NextJS.
+- Front-end Development with HTML, CSS, JavaScript, React, Angular, Jquery and Mediaquery.
 - Node.js.
 - C.
 - User Interface Desing.